VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 Then run `./gradlew publishPlugin` to produce the unsigned and signed `.zip` files in the `build/distributions/` directory.
 If an unsigned zip is already present there, then you can run `./gradlew signPlugin` to produce the signed zip file.

-#### Local plugin signing for test, through the IntelliJ Cli
+#### Local plugin signing for test, through the IntelliJ CLI

-You need to download the [IntelliJ signer cli](https://github.com/JetBrains/marketplace-zip-signer/releases).
+You need to download the [IntelliJ signer CLI](https://github.com/JetBrains/marketplace-zip-signer/releases).
 Then, following the [instructions](https://plugins.jetbrains.com/docs/intellij/plugin-signing.html#cli-tool) you should run:

 ```shell
 java -jar marketplace-zip-signer-cli.jar sign\